isaajnchen/isaajnchen.github.io/_projects/encapsulation/silicate-herbicide-encapsulation.md

 Sol-Gel and Recovery
 ---
 Since the herbicide is hydrophobic, it required a surfactant before going through a multi-day sol-gel process, during which silica networks form around the herbicide.
-Afterwards, the product is washed and vacuum filtered to remove surfactant or impurities, and finally oven-dried overnight.
+Afterwards, the product was washed and vacuum filtered to remove surfactant and impurities.
+Finally, it was oven-dried overnight to remove any residual moisture.
 <div style="margin-top: 10px; margin-bottom: 30px;">
 {% include image-gallery.html images="silicone-oil-bath.jpg, vacuum-filtration.jpg" height="280" %}
 </div>